sanjeevkumarraob/version-system/README.md

 ## Release Process

-This project uses our own version-system action for releases - perfect dogfooding!
+This project uses our own version-system action for releases - perfect dogfooding and automation!

 ### For Maintainers